GSA/digitalcorps.gsa.gov/_blogs/usdc-celebrates-third-anniversary.md

 Since our launch, USDC has:
 - Hired more than 150 early-career technologists accross three cohorts;
 - Supported high-impact projects at 25 agencies;
-- Had 95% of graduating Fellows in our first cohort continue their careers in government post-USDC.
+- Seen a conversion rate of 95% of Fellows in our first cohort choosing to continue their careers in government post-USDC.

 ## [Jillian Gilburne]({{site.baseurl}}/fellows/jillian-gilburne/) – 2022 Fellow
 *Design Researcher, Unaccompanied Children Bureau, Office of Refugee Resettlement, Administration of Children and Families*